-When you are in the Coverage Gap Stage, you receive some coverage for generic drugs.
+When you are in the Coverage Gap Stage, you receive some coverage for generic and brand drugs.

+For select Brand drugs in the Preferred Brand tier, your cost will not increase from Stage Two.
+See our drug Formulary (list of covered drugs) to determine which drugs are covered with these co-pays during Stage Three.
 The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
-For all brand name drugs, you pay 25% of the negotiated price and a portion of the dispensing fee.
+For all other brand name drugs, you pay 25% of the negotiated price and a portion of the dispensing fee.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.